Churchill War Rooms

-Set within the War Rooms, the Churchill Museum allows visitors a comprehensive look in to Winston Churchill’s life, from his birthplace Blenheim Palace to his military career, two periods as Prime Minister and more.
-This award-winning interactive museum houses intimate artefacts; including handwritten letters and Churchill’s personal belongings, and listen to extracts from Churchill’s rousing wartime speeches.
+Set within the War Rooms, the Churchill Museum allows visitors a comprehensive look into Winston Churchill’s life, from his birthplace Blenheim Palace to his military career, two periods as Prime Minister and more.
+This award-winning interactive museum houses intimate artefacts: including handwritten letters and Churchill’s personal belongings and listen to extracts from Churchill’s rousing wartime speeches.

 Undercover: Life in Churchill’s Bunker

 Discover the stories of staff who spent much of the war working and sleeping underground during their contribution to the war effort.
 See powerful historic images, artefacts and interviews with the men and women who worked in the underground bunker, revealing what it was like to share such close quarters with Churchill himself during WWII.
-Take a look at the famous Remington Noiseless typewriters, imported from the U.S as Churchill hated all noise distractions.
+Look at the famous Remington Noiseless typewriters, imported from the U.S as Churchill hated all noise distractions.

 Churchill War Rooms, Clive Steps, King Charles Street, London SW1A 2AQ